T1D Info

 • Check your blood glucose level and take a short acting insulin shot

-• Contact your doctor/nurse to ask how much extra insulin you need or if you are not sure what to do
+• Contact your doctor/ nurse to ask how much extra insulin you need or if you are not sure what to do

 • Drink lots of water (at least 1 glass of water per hour)

-• Avoid strenous exercise
+• Avoid strenuous exercise

 • After 2 hours check your blood glucose level